Highfivery/zero-spam-for-wordpress/readme.txt

 = v5.1.5 =

 * feat(dashboard widget): resolves #275, added the ability to control the dashboard widget visibility
+* docs(htaccess): added a notice & recommended max number of blocked ips when using .htaccess

 = v5.1.4 =